phoebe-leong/functions/README.md

 # isnum
-Simple way to test whether a string is a number or not for C/C++
+Simple way to test whether a string is a number or not in C/C++